Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 # make a copy of the config file
 cp example_config.txt config.txt

-# edit the config file with preferred test editor
+# edit the config file with preferred text editor
 vim config.txt

 # move the updated config file to the scripts folder